architest/git-example/vim-commands.md

    - `Esc` gets you out of any mode and back to command mode
    - Commands preceded by `:` are executed on the command line at the bottom of the screen
    - `:help` helps with any command
+   - Note: The key for productivity in Vim is to stay most of the time in **NORMAL** mode, and use from there all the available commands to modify text and move around.

 ## Navigation